Hidden Costs of Outsourcing

 A structured total cost framework

-To think clearly about hidden costs, separate them into three buckets:
+To evaluate outsourcing realistically, separate costs into three buckets:

 - Direct vendor fees — what appears on the contract or invoice.